-I Rejected My Boss’ Advances and Got Fired
+I Rejected My Boss' Advances and got Fired - What Should I do?

 We all hope to work for admirable, high-quality leaders.
 Unfortunately, many supervisors and bosses abuse their authority by making sexual advances towards employees.
 This creates an impossible situation for employees who want to succeed in their jobs and move up the corporate ladder.
 All too often, a supervisor will terminate an employee for false or unjust reasons after the worker turns down the supervisor’s inappropriate sexual advances.
 At Phillips & Associates, our sexual harassment attorneys can help you take legal action against a New York City employer when its illegal conduct interferes with your job.Holding Employers Accountable for Wrongful Termination

 Many employers and employees work in close quarters over long hours.
 In some situations, co-workers spend more time with each other than they do with their own friends and families.
 Although this can lead to successful business ventures, it can also give rise to situations in which a supervisor makes unwanted and inappropriate sexual advances towards his or her employees.
 Sexual advances can take many forms, including inappropriate jokes, gestures, and physical harassment like touching or intimidation.
 Some sexual advances may be made through written communications like emails, text messages, or notes.

 If you believe that you have been the subject of your boss’ unwanted sexual advances, you may want to keep a diary of the date and location that each incident occurred and any physical evidence of the unwanted advance.
 Report these incidents to the appropriate person in your company’s chain of command or management.
 If these individuals fail to take appropriate steps, you have the option to pursue legal action.